 Members come to the team with authority in managing both academic and co-curricular aspects of the College experience and may therefore spot trends and set up early intervention services as they evaluate behaviors from a variety of campus perspectives.
+The Associate Dean of Students/Director of Campus Involvement shall serve as Coordinator of the team.

-The team shall suggest referrals to appropriate offices, and/ or mandate psychological assessments if necessary.
+The team shall suggest referrals to appropriate offices, and/or mandate psychological assessments if necessary.